Course number: ENGL 491A

 - Maintain a blog of reflective writing (minimum of 10 posts for the semester) (10%)

 - Participate in all class activities and complete assigned reading and writing assignments (15%)

-You need to work at your internship a minimum of 140 hours and these hours should be completed before the end of the term.
-The schedule is flexible; for example, you could work 28 hours per week for the span of 5 weeks or 48 hours per week for 3 weeks.
+You need to work at your internship a minimum of 140 hours over the course of the term.
+The schedule is flexible; for example, you could work 10 hours per week for the span of 14 weeks or 20 hours per week for 7 weeks.
 What must be consistent, however, is your carrying out your internship work in a professional manner.
 As a PWE intern, you are responsible for:

 - Informing the internship sponsor of the criteria for ENGL 491A;